| Read the following in sequence or jump to: Egypt

 Companions) seem to have fought Egyptian Kings' trials to turn

 Egypt into an autocracy (ruler with absolute powers).
+The difference from European case was the

 interference of existing Colonial Occupation officials in Cairo.